nf-core/metatdenovo/docs/usage.md

 - bbnorm (`--bbnorm`)

 > Please, check the [bbnorm](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbnorm-guide/) documentation for further information about these programs and how digital normalization works.
-Remember to check [Parameters](https://nf-co.re/metatdenovo/parameters) page for the full option that can be used for this step
+Remember to check [Parameters](https://nf-co.re/metatdenovo/parameters) page for the all options that can be used for this step.

 ## Assembler options